• Home

 FLAT FLOAT

-The artwork is attached to a backing - either an acid free mountboard or, as we have undertaken for several clients, a custom painted board.
-We then insert a spacer between the board and the glass ensuring that their is a gap of at least 6mm between the art and the glass.
+The artwork is attached to a backing - either an acid free mount board or, as we have undertaken for several clients, a custom painted board.
+We then insert a spacer between the board and the glass ensuring that there is a gap of at least 6mm between the art and the glass.

 SHADOW FLOAT